RawTherapee/RawPedia/content/Local_Adjustments/index.md

 #### Retinex: Important differences with the main-menu module

-Example using it to increase texture :
+Example using it to increase texture:
 [Example in First steps - increasing texture with Retinex](local_adjustments#three_ways_of_increasing_texture)

 In Local adjustments, Retinex is similar to the main-menu